Mickael-Roger/aws-architect/aws.md

 Can be activate on :
 - ELB Logs
 - CloudFront Logs
 - S3 Access Logs

 ## CloudTrail

 AWS API logging service.
-Logs all APi calls made to AWS
+Logs all API calls made to AWS

 - All created logs are placed into a S3 Bucket.
 Service is free except S3 storage used by logs.
 - Need to be enabled for each region